CUQI-DTU/CUQIpy/docs/index.rst

     **User Guide**
     ^^^^^^^^^^
-    Step by step tutorials for beginners and how-to guide to help you accomplish the tasks you use CUQIpy for.
+    Step-by-step tutorials, how-to guide to help you accomplish various tasks with CUQIpy, and in-depth explanations of background theory.

     +++